 What Is an ISO Audit?
 Types, Stages, and How to Prepare

-An ISO audit is a structured and independent evaluation of how well an organization’s management system conforms to defined audit criteria.
-It checks whether processes are documented, implemen ted in practice, and supported by objective evidence.
+An ISO audit is a structured evaluation of how well an organization’s management system conforms to defined audit criteria.
+It checks whether processes are documented, implemented in practice, and supported by objective evidence.

-That matters because a management system is only useful if it holds up under scrutiny.
-A business may have policies, procedures, and forms everywhere, but an audit shows whether those controls are actually being used, whether people understand them, and whether the system is delivering consistent results.
+That matters because a management system is only useful if it works outside the document folder.
+A company may have policies, procedures, registers, and forms, but an audit tests whether those controls are actually being followed, whether people understand their roles, and whether the system produces consistent results.

 The goal is not to “catch people out.”
 The goal is to verify conformity, test effectiveness, and identify where the system is strong, weak, inconsistent, or missing evidence.